pavitranew/session-6b/README.md

 style="height:{{bar.value / max * height }}px; width:{{width / data.length - 8 }}px; left:{{$index / data.length * width }}px"
 ```

-##Homework

-Add an animated page transition to either the materials (Brooklyn Eats) from session 6 - or - your own single page application.

 ##Reading

 [Documentation](https://docs.angularjs.org/api/ngAnimate) for Angular Animation.

-Dickey - Write Modern Web Apps with the MEAN Stack: Mongo, Express, AngularJS and Node.js, chapter 1-7.
-Please attempt to implement his sample app on your computer.
-Here's his [Github repo with sample code](https://github.com/dickeyxxx/mean-sample).
-Be sure to look at the branches (they correspond to chapter numbers) and don't forget to run `sudo npm install` when running the sample code.

-If you are interested in svg and visualisation try running through [this exercise](https://css-tricks.com/handmade-svg-bar-chart-featuring-svg-positioning-gotchas/) using svg for developing bar charts.